 Dr. Knight died on the 7th of August of 1938 at his home in Moose Jaw.
 Mrs. Knight died at her residence on the 29th of August, 1938.
 Dr. and Mrs. Knight were buried at Riverview Cemetery in Wallaceburg.

-*Dr. Knight’s son Charles “Fraser” Knight graduate from The University of Toronto Faculty of Medicine in 1913.
+*Dr. Knight’s son Charles “Fraser” Knight graduated from The University of Toronto Faculty of Medicine in 1913.
 He was known to be practicing medicine in Dartford, Kent, England in 1938.
 His son Frederick Rice Knight served with the Canadian Armed Services during WWI and he served with the United States Army during WWII.

 **Mrs. Knight’s brothers, Anson and Alexander both became physicians.
 Dr. Alexander Campbell Fraser practiced medicine in Wallaceburg and he also appears on the Chatham-Kent Physician Tribute website.